SamhithKakarla/Visual-Intelligence/README.md

 pip install -r requirements.txt
 ```

-(If you already have the `capstone` conda environment from before, that's
-fine too — just `pip install -r requirements.txt` inside it.
-You can
-remove `dlib`/`face_recognition` from it if you want to reclaim space:
-`pip uninstall face_recognition dlib`.)

 **ffmpeg** (system tool, installed separately from Python packages):
 ```bash
 brew install ffmpeg        # macOS — requires Homebrew (brew.sh)